 Kensington Palace – ICBTS News

-Baby reveal parties have earned a new spot in social calendars across the globe, along with coed showers and bachelor parties, but they usually don’t include free tubal ligation procedures paid for by a prince.
+Baby gender-reveal parties have earned a new spot in social calendars across the globe, along with coed showers and bachelor parties, but they usually don’t include free tubal ligation procedures paid for by a prince.

 All of that changed when Prince William, second in line to the British throne, gave party goers a chance to fight global over-population by having the procedure performed by qualified NHS practioners at a recent palace party announcing the projected birth date of his third child.